 MakerBot Replicator Plus Silent 3d Printer | Best Overall

-Makerbot Replicator is one of the fastest and quietest 3d printers available on market as of today.
+Makerbot Replicator is one of the fastest and quietest 3d printers with auto leveling available on market as of today.
 MakerBot comes with an Insanely large build plate and smart extruder mechanism.
-Also, Makerbot allows you to use their CloudPrint 2.0, a free 3d printing workflow mechanism with amazing productive flexibilities.
+Also, Makerbot allows you to use their CloudPrint 2.0, a free 3d printing workflow mechanism with amazing productive flexibility.

 This is the most updated 3d printer of the 21st Century having awesome print quality & speed.